mariodosreis/divtime/README.md

 File description:

-`data/10s.phys`: Alignment of protein-coding genes of 10 species in two partitions.
+`data/10s.phys`: Alignment of protein-coding genes of 10 primate species in two partitions.

-`data/10s.tree`: Tree of 10 species with fossil calibrations.
+`data/10s.tree`: Tree of 10 primate species with fossil calibrations.

-`data/330s.phys`: Alignment of 1st and 2nd sites of mitochondrial protein-coding genes of 330 species in one partition.
+`data/330s.phys`: Alignment of 1st and 2nd sites of mitochondrial protein-coding genes of 330 primate species in one partition.

-`data/330s.tree`: Tree of 330 species.
+`data/330s.tree`: Tree of 330 primate species.

 `doc/phylogenomic-dating.pdf`: Book chapter with tutorial.